 New Year’s Resolutions vs. Business Goals

 It’s that time of year again.
-The time to sign up for a gym membership only to cancel it in February or register for that triathlon you want to finally do, but only the one with a refundable deposit.
-It’s also time to talk about New Year’s Resolutions vs. business goals.
+It’s time to sign up for a gym membership only to cancel it in February, or register for that triathlon you’ve always wanted to do, but only the one with a refundable deposit.
+Additionally, it’s time to discuss New Year’s Resolutions versus business goals.

 The reason is simple.
-Goals are things that you can set milestones for, measure and achieve.
-Resolutions without real goals to back them up are things we often surrender early in the year.
-What does all this mean, and as we enter a new decade, what will your resolutions and business goals look like?
+Goals are things that you can set milestones for, measure, and achieve.
+In contrast, resolutions without real goals are things we often surrender early in the year.
+What does all this mean?
+As we enter a new decade, what will your resolutions and business goals look like?

 Resolutions vs. Business Goals

 The difference between resolutions and goals comes down to a few simple things.
-Resolutions are often vague, large, and long term.
+Resolutions are often vague, significant, and long-term in nature.
 For example, “I want to lose seventy pounds this year.”
-When it comes to business, they are often things like “We want to increase profits 20% YOY” or “We want to reduce production costs by 7% this year.”
+In business, there are often objectives such as “We want to increase profits 20% YOY” or “We want to reduce production costs by 7% this year.”
 There are no milestones and actionable items yet.
 Instead, we are dealing with large ideas with a long-term timetable.

-Instead, goals involve action items and can also include the resolution.
-Using the weight example, a goal would say “I’m going to lose seventy pounds this year by increasing my exercise by 10 minutes a day until I am exercising an hour every day.
-I will also cut my intake of sugar and processed foods by 10% weekly until less than 10% of my calories come from those foods.”
+Instead, goals involve action items and can also include a resolution.
+Using the weight example, a goal would be, “I’m going to lose seventy pounds this year by increasing my exercise by 10 minutes a day until I am exercising an hour every day.
+I will also reduce my intake of sugar and processed foods by 10% each week.
+This will continue until less than 10% of my calories come from those foods.”

-Note that there are steps that must then be broken into milestones that include daily, weekly, monthly, and longer-term goals that can be measured.
-For example, if you want to increase profits, this may include cutting costs and increasing revenue, but you’ll have to set individual goals and milestones inside those methods in order for them to work.
+Note that there are steps that must be broken down into milestones, including daily, weekly, and monthly goals.
+Long-term goals can also be measured.
+For example, to increase profits, you may need to cut costs and increase revenue.
+However, you must set individual goals and milestones within these methods for them to be effective.

 The point is that resolutions, written on paper and put in jars, but without goals, are seldom accomplished.